Stony Point Surgery Center Surgeons

 Pain management is a branch of medicine employing an interdisciplinary approach for easing the suffering and improving the quality of life of those living with pain.

-Dr. Gu specializes in spine and pain management.
+Dr. Nazmi specializes in pain management and anesthesiology.

 Physiatry aims to improve and restore functional ability and quality of life to those who may have a physical impairment or disability.
 The goal of Physiatry, or physical medicine and rehabilitation, is to restore function to people with injuries to their tissues, bones, muscles, etc.